 “Imagine driving to the studio gates, and your name is on the guard’s list!
 You enter the lot, and seven producers are waiting to meet with you!” stated William C. Martell, screenwriter (14 writing credits).

 Sherwood Oaks inspires its students toward greatness by enabling them to meet working professionals and building real relationships and networks they can use to launch their own careers.
 The creative industry is built on relationships… and Sherwood Oaks is where those connections are made.

-Sherwood Oaks have given rise to many great careers, and most often the guest lecturers are former students.
+Sherwood Oaks has given rise to many great careers, and most often the guest lecturers are former students.
 They continue to foster relationships and build networks.
-And the best place to do all of that is at Sherwood Oaks, just as Gary Shusett envisioned all those years ago.
+The best place to do all of that is at Sherwood Oaks, just as Gary Shusett envisioned years ago.

 Feel Like It’s Time to Make a Change in Your Life, Just Need The Information?